Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 The greatest position in the Ordering of Blocks produced by the Consensus Algorithm which has been confirmed as being in Consensus.
 Each Peer maintains it's own view of the Consensus Point based on observed consensus proposals from other Peers.

 The Consensus Point cannot be rolled back according to the rules of the Protocol (any attempt to do so would therefore constitute a Fork).
-However some Peers may advance their Consensus Point slightly before others.
+However, some Peers may advance their Consensus Point slightly before others.

 Users transacting on the Convex network should use the Consensus Point of a trusted Peer to confirm that their transactions have been successfully executed on the Convex Network.